kimipooh/ESET-Custom-Installer-for-Mac/README.md

 # Explanation

-## ESET7_Setup.app
+## ESET7_SETUP.app
 It's very simple apple script.
 It carries out the following behavior.

 1. Copy "installer.pkg" and "PROTECTAgentInstaller.sh" to "/tmp/" folder with administrator permission.
+2. Sirent install "Rosseta2" for PROTECT Agent(ERAAgent).
-2. Carry out "installer.pkg" including the custom setting (PROTECTAgentInstaller.sh) with administrator permission
+3. Carry out "installer.pkg" including the custom setting (PROTECTAgentInstaller.sh) with administrator permission

 If you'd like to change the mounted name of DMG file (default: ESET-Custom-Installer), you open "ESET_Setup.app" using Apple Script Editor (Search "Apple Script" on Spotlight) and edit the name of "ESET-Custom-Installer".